• Skip to primary navigation

 adding browned pork chops to crock pot with veggies

-• Cook on high for 2 hours on high or 4 hours on low.
+• Cook on high for 2 hours or 4 hours on low.

 cooked pork chops in crock pot